elyra-ai/examples/pipelines/introduction-to-generic-pipelines/README.md

 - Each executed notebook is updated and includes the run results in the output cells.
 - If any notebook persists data/files they are stored in the local file system.

 You can access output artifacts from the _File Browser_.
-In the screen capture below the pipeline output artifacts are highlighted in green.
+In the screen capture below the pipeline output artifacts are highlighted.

  ![View local pipeline run output artifacts](doc/images/review-pipeline-output-artifacts.png)